scrapinghub/exporters/docs/contributing.rst

 that it works as expected, so please include tests for your patches if you want them to get accepted sooner.

-Exporters uses unit-tests, which are located in the tests/ directory.
+Ozzy uses unit-tests, which are located in the tests/ directory.
 Their module name typically resembles the full path of the module they’re testing.